tronprotocol/wallet-cli/README.md

 block height
 GetTransactionInfoById:				Get transaction-info based on transaction id,generally used to check the result of a smart contract trigger
-GetTransactioninfoByBlockNum:  Get transaction-info list in the block based on the block height
+GetTransactionInfoByBlockNum:  Get transaction-info list in the block based on the block height

 How to get block information
 ----------------------------